Adicitus/bootdotdev.backbone/README.md

    - We prevent caching of the _public key_ signature and minimize the risk of the client private key being compromised by guessing based on signatures of known data.
    - Downside is that the server has no way of differentiating between a man-in-the-middle attack and a invalid login attempt.

-Specifications prior to version 0.2.0 will define any form of _server public key_ signing mititgation.
+Specifications prior to version 0.2.0 will NOT define any form of _server public key_ signing mititgation.

 ## Basic Concepts